 Effectively assessing and addressing social risk in FIPs will require intentional investments in scaling the SRA.

 While we continue to work to do as much, through partnerships with FisheryProgress and others working in FIPs, we recognize there is a need to train more FIP stakeholders on SRAs, as well as conduct more SRAs in the hundreds of FIPs active globally.
-Over the past year we have begun to do just that — working to train our partners at Qingdao Marine Conservation Society in China on SRA implementation and conducting SRAs as part of our FIPs with the National Fisheries Institute for Fujian Red Swimming Crab and Fue Shin Fishery Ltd for longline tuna.
+Over the past year we have begun to do just that — leading SRAs in the tuna longline sector for our FIPs with Fue Shin Fishery Ltd. in Taiwan and working to train our partners at Qingdao Marine Conservation Society in China on SRA implementation in their FIP with the National Fisheries Institute for Fujian Red Swimming Crab.
 As sustainable seafood continues to grow its emphasis on social responsibility, we look forward to supporting the FIP movement and those sourcing from FIPs to assess and address social risk within their fisheries.